amarendar04/UK/IDTACW1/IDTA_CW1_Final_Report.md

 ## 4. Evaluation Metrics

-Linear Regression yielded MAE=8.32 years, RMSE=10.06, R²=0.25—meaning the model only explains 25% of age variance.
-In practical terms, predictions are off by about 8-10 years on average, which is too imprecise for clinical use.
-This tells us something important: age isn't strongly predicted by mental health variables because depression affects all age groups similarly.
+The model explains only 25% of age varience because linear regression yielded MAE=8.32 years, RMSE=10.06 and R²=0.25.
+In practical terms, age predictions are off by roughly 8-10 years, which is not exactly accurate for clinical use.
+By this we can say that age is not predicted by mental health because depression affects people of all age groups in the same way.

 Polynomial Regression showed MAE=8.30, RMSE=10.19, R²=0.23—actually slightly worse.
 The minimal improvement despite adding 8× more features (13→105) suggests the relationships are mostly linear without strong non-linearities.
 Polynomial models capture curves and interactions, but here they found none, confirming age-depression relationships don't follow complex patterns.
 The low R² across both models indicates 75% of age variation comes from factors outside this dataset—likely genetics, life history, and other unmeasured variables.